Preparing for the Collapse of the Petrodollar System

 Because our dollars are loaned to our government by the Federal Reserve, which is a private central banking cartel, the dollars must be paid back.
 And not only must the dollars be paid back to the Federal Reserve.
 They must be paid back with interest!

 And who sets the interest rate targets on the loaned dollars?
-The Federal Reserve, of course.
+It’s the Federal Reserve, of course.

 To put it simply, the Federal Reserve has a clear vested interest in maintaining a stable and growing global demand for U.S. Dollars because they create them and then earn profit from them with interest rates which they set themselves.
 What a great system the Federal Reserve has for itself.
 No wonder it hates oversight and intervention.
 No wonder the private banking cartel that runs the Federal Reserve despises all attempts to actually audit its books.